- Plan your day

 Please make your way to the Hangar 1 entrance.
 Please note that the museum opens at 10am.
 If you have booked tour guide(s) they will be waiting for you in this Hangar unless otherwise arranged.

 If you are arriving by car or minibus you will be required to pay for car parking.
 The charges are £5.00 for up to 3 hours and £7.00 for 3 to 6 hours.
 Pre-booked coaches are not required to pay car parking charges.
 Blue badge holders are required to pay for car parking.
 Click here to view a full list of our car parking charges.

 Are all parts of the Museum accessible to wheelchair users?

 Yes, all parts of the museum are accessible to wheelchair users.
 However, it is important that you notify us in advance so that necessary access arrangements can be made.

 Admission to the museum is free of charge.

 Is there a place to deposit bags and coats?

-Storage is not available.
+Storage capacity is extremely limited and cannot be guaranteed.
 We recommend that bags and coats are kept to a minimum and either left on the coach or carried around.